 Household Employment Taxes

-Account for household employment taxes, otherwise known as nanny taxes, on your Schedule H tax form.
+Account for household employment taxes, commonly known as nanny taxes, on your Schedule H tax form.
 Household employment taxes typically include Social Security, Medicare, and federal unemployment taxes (FUTA tax).

 For a detailed explanation of all required taxes, check out our guide to nanny and household employment taxes here.